Caring for an older disabled relative can have practical, financial and emotional challenges. But you're not alone.

 We're struggling to afford the costs of being carers.
 Are we entitled to financial help?

-If you're of working age (between 16 and 65) and you're caring for 35 hours a week or more, you may be able to claim carer's allowance.
-This is currently £53.10 a week.
+If you're aged between 16 and 65 and caring for 35 hours a week or more, you may be able to claim carer's allowance.

 Where can I find emotional support?

 There are carers' centres in most areas and these can offer ongoing emotional support and advice.
 Staff will explain your options to you.